The Long Tomorrow (novel): Plot summary

 Esau and Len begin to work the radio, trying to make 'noise' come out of it.
 Esau steals three books from the schoolhouse in the hope that they would teach the boys to utilise the radio.
 The two are punished harshly after Hostetter outs them as thieves.
 The radio is smashed by Esau's father in rage, and Hostetter demands his wagon be searched lest he be accused of being a member of Bartorstown.
 Esau is whipped and Len's father is visibly disappointed.
 Subsequently, Esau and Len become determined to find their way to the fabled Bartorstown and leave Piper's Run in search of it, following broken dialogue heard over the radio towards a river.

-The boys make their way to a town called Refuge, living with the Judge Taylor and his family and working for a warehouse owner, Mike Dulinsky.
-Esau starts a romantic relationship with the Judge's daughter, Amity Taylor.
+The boys make their way to a town called Refuge, living with Judge Taylor and his family and working for a warehouse owner, Mike Dulinsky.
+Esau starts a romantic relationship with the judge's daughter, Amity Taylor.
 Dulinsky wants to build a fifth warehouse to compete economically with the town on the other side of the river, Shadwell.
 However, this would violate the Constitution's Thirtieth Amendment as the number of buildings would exceed two hundred.
 He rallies the Refuge residents, who initially pledge their support, but Judge Taylor warns Len and Dulinsky of the consequences and that he would go to the state authority.
 The Judge eventually betrays Dulinsky to the Shadwell residents.
-The Shadwell residents double-cross the Judge and kill Dulinsky and set fire to Refuge.
+The Shadwell residents double-cross the Judge, kill Dulinsky and set fire to Refuge.

 Len, Esau and Amity are saved by Hostetter, who is revealed to be an actual member of Bartorstown.
 Previously, he had to out Esau as a thief to conceal his own identity.
-Len is let down when Hostetter's ship turns out to be a regular coal-powered steamship, though eventually understanding it was for concealment.
-Strangely, Hostetter wishes to settle in a place like Piper's Run, but is unable to do so.
+Len is let down when Hostetter's ship turns out to be a coal-powered steamship, though eventually understanding it was for concealment.
+Hostetter wishes to settle in a place like Piper's Run, but is unable to do so.
 They make a long journey to Bartorstown, a place called Fall Creek Canyon.
-Hostetter remarks that even those who set foot in Bartorstown do not know it is the Bartorstown, as the scientific facilities were buried from sight and Fall Creek Canyon resembles any ordinary settlement.
+Hostetter remarks that even those who set foot in Bartorstown do not know it is the Bartorstown, as the scientific facilities were buried, and Fall Creek Canyon resembles any ordinary settlement.
 Before the journey is complete, Len begins to think of Hostetter as a father-figure, the latter reciprocating that sentiment.